alibenmessaoud/awesome-notes/choose.ms.or.mono.md

 ## When to choose a microservice architecture

-the decision here is more complex unlike choosing a monolithic architecture:
+The decision here is more complex unlike choosing a monolithic architecture:

 - Market: time to market is NOT critical